 4.1 If applicable, the Safety Committee or the Incident Review Team is responsible for analyzing incidents.
-If there is not a Safety Committee or Incident Review Team, then:

-4.2 Supervisors are assigned the responsibility for analyzing incidents in their departments.
+- 4.2 Supervisors are assigned the responsibility for analyzing incidents in their departments.
 All supervisors will be familiar with this plan and properly trained in analysis procedures.
-Other staff may also investigate in conjunction with the supervisor.

-4.3 All incidents (near misses) that might have resulted in serious injury or fatality will be analyzed.
-Incidents that might have resulted in minor injury or property damage will be investigated within four (4) hours of notification.

-4.4 An incident/minor injury report will be submitted through management levels to senior level management.
+Other staff may also investigate in conjunction with the supervisor. - 4.3 All incidents (near misses) that might have resulted in serious injury or fatality will be analyzed.
+Incidents that might have resulted in minor injury or property damage will be investigated within four (4) hours of notification. - 4.4 An incident/minor injury report will be submitted through management levels to senior level management.
 If within the capability/authority of the department supervisor, corrective actions will begin immediately to eliminate or reduce the hazardous condition or unsafe work practice the might result in injury or illness.